lukemshepherd/nlights/README.md

 # nlights
 R function that inter-calibrates nightlight images

-See HTML for full explaination.
+See MANUAL for full explainations.

 Nightlight images can be downloaded from: https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html